 The good news is that you can decide what works for you right now.

 Start here because it will help you make the best choices for you.
-It’s hard to tell how important a specific event is (or how far you’re willing to go to give it a try) if you’re not clear about your priorities.
+It’s hard to tell how important a specific event is (or how far you’re willing to go to give it a try) if you’re not clear about your priorities and goals.

 You may want to make different choices if you’re focusing on learning a particular topic than if you’re looking to build up a community of people who are close enough to you to get together regularly.

 You may be willing to make more compromises for something that meets all of your goals rather than something that only touches on one or two.